ifm/ifm3d/doc/sphinx/content/installation_instructions/install_linux_binary.md

 $ sudo dpkg -i ifm3d_1.0.1_amd64-tools.deb
 ```

-one can install all the debs will following command
+One can install all the debs will following command:
 ```
 $ cd <folder containing all the debs>
 $ sudo dpkg -R -i .
 ```

-This will install the required binaries and headers to /usr folder.
+This will install the required binaries and headers to `/usr` folder.